Looking for alternatives to Udemy?

 #3 Teachery

-This learning management solution was started back in 2014 when to guys, Jason Zook, and Gerlando Piro meet at a conference in Fargo, North Dakota.
+This learning management solution started in 2014 when two guys, Jason Zook, and Gerlando Piro, met at a Fargo, North Dakota, conference.

 Platform: Teachery